ckeditor/ckeditor5/docs/framework/guides/creating-simple-plugin-timestamp.md

 order: 10
 ---

-# Creating a basic plugin - timestamp
+# Creating a basic plugin &ndash; timestamp

-This guide will show you how to create a most basic plugin that will let users insert timestamps into their document.
-This is a beginner friendly tutorial, perfect for your first interactions with CKEditor 5 and its framework.
+This guide will show you how to create a simple, basic plugin that will let the users insert timestamps into their document.
+This is a beginner friendly tutorial, perfect for your first interactions with the CKEditor 5 framework.

-We’ll create a toolbar button that will insert the current date and time at the caret position in the document.
-If you want to see the final product of this tutorial before you plunge in, check out the [demo](#demo).
+We will create a toolbar button that will insert the current date and time at the caret position into the document.
+If you want to see the final product of this tutorial before you plunge in, check out the [demo](#demo) below.

 ## Let's start

 The easiest way to set up your project is to grab the starter files from our Github repository for this tutorial.
-We gathered all the necessary dependencies, including some CK Editor 5 packages and others needed to build the editor.
+We gathered all the necessary dependencies, including some CKEditor 5 packages and other files needed to build the editor.

-The editor is already created in `app.js` with some basic plugins.
-All you need to do is clone the repository, run `npm install`, and you can start coding right away.
+The editor has already been created in the `app.js` file with some basic plugins.
+All you need to do, is clone the repository, run the `npm install` command, and you can start coding right away.

-The webpack is configured already, so use `npm run build` to build your application.
-Whenever you want to check something in the browser, save the changes and run build, then refresh the page in your browser (remember about the cache).
+The webpack is also already configured, so you can just use the `npm run build` command to build your application.
+Whenever you want to check anything in the browser, save the changes and run build again.
+Then, refresh the page in your browser (remember to turn off caching, so that new changes are displayed instantly).

-If you want to set up the project yourself, you should follow the steps listed in {@link framework/guides/quick-start the "Quick start" section}.
-Additionally, you'll need to install the [`@ckeditor/ckeditor5-core`](https://www.npmjs.com/package/@ckeditor/ckeditor5-core) package, which contains the {@link module:core/plugin~Plugin} class, and the [`@ckeditor/ckeditor5-ui`](https://www.npmjs.com/package/@ckeditor/ckeditor5-ui) package, which contains the UI library and framework.
+If you want to set up the project yourself, you should follow the steps listed in the {@link framework/guides/quick-start the "Quick start" section}. <!-- After adding the CDN QS this link is probably invalid-->Additionally, you will need to install the [`@ckeditor/ckeditor5-core`](https://www.npmjs.com/package/@ckeditor/ckeditor5-core) package, which contains the {@link module:core/plugin~Plugin} class, and the [`@ckeditor/ckeditor5-ui`](https://www.npmjs.com/package/@ckeditor/ckeditor5-ui) package, which contains the UI library and the framework.

-We're going to write the whole plugin in your base `app.js` file.
-It should look like this (maybe with a couple of different imports if you chose to set up the environment yourself):
+We are going to write the whole plugin in your base `app.js` file.
+It should look like the code listed below.
+There maybe a couple of different imports if you chose to set up the environment yourself.

 ```js
 // app.js